bustios/res/README.md

 - Scipy = 0.17.0
 - Scikit-learn = 0.17.1

 Also, you need to download the BCI Competition IV data set 2b and run the script octave/gdf2mat.m with appropriate parameters.
+The default directory for the dataset is *datasets/4-2b*.
+If you want to use another directory, you have to specify it in the octave script and to the commands below.

 ## Running the code

+There is a *--help* option that displays a description of the command's supported syntax and options:

+    python res/select_features.py --help
+    python res/test.py --help

 The file results/[FS__2b__2016-11-05__22-01-07.log](https://github.com/bustios/res/blob/master/results/FS__2b__2016-11-05__22-01-07.log) contains the results of the SFFS method (the frequency bands selected for each subject) in the frequency band selection phase.
-Run the following command to create a .log file with the same the results:
+Run the following command to create a .log file with the same results:

     python res/select_features.py

 The file results/[FS__2b__2016-11-05__22-03-09.log](https://github.com/bustios/res/blob/master/results/FS__2b__2016-11-05__22-03-09.log) contains the results of the RES method in the frequency band selection phase.
-Run the following command to create a .log file with the same the results:
+Run the following command to create a .log file with the same results:

     python res/select_features.py -e -n 2